 In today’s fast-paced healthcare environment, dental technology forms the core of every progressive dental practice.
 It has steadily transformed how oral health is diagnosed, treated, and maintained.
 But what exactly does “dental technology” encompass?

 Dental technology includes a wide range of tools, equipment, software, and materials that dentists use to diagnose and treat oral health conditions while also enhancing aesthetics.
-From advanced imaging systems and digital manufacturing of restorations to minimally invasive surgical tools, dental technology blends engineering, computer science, and materials innovation with the time-honored practice of dentistry.
+From advanced imaging systems and digital manufacturing of restorations to minimally invasive surgical tools, dental technology blends engineering, computer science, and materials innovation.
+It combines these with the time-honored practice of dentistry.

 Enhanced Diagnostics Through Innovative Imaging

 Dental technology has revolutionized diagnostic precision across the board.
 Gone are the days when visual checks and traditional X-rays were the only tools at a dentist’s disposal.
-Today’s digital radiography provides clearer, more detailed images with reduced radiation exposure enabling the detection of early-stage issues like cavities, bone loss, and impacted teeth.
-Modern dental practices increasingly incorporate AI technologies to analyze these digital images, identifying potential issues that might be missed by the human eye alone.
+Today’s digital radiography provides clearer, more detailed images with reduced radiation exposure.
+This enables the detection of early-stage issues like cavities, bone loss, and impacted teeth.
+Modern dental practices increasingly incorporate AI technologies to analyze these digital images.
+Consequently, they identify potential issues that might be missed by the human eye alone.

 Technologies like Cone Beam Computed Tomography (CBCT) offer 3D imaging of the jaw, making complex procedures such as implant placement or TMJ diagnosis more accurate.
 When used in tandem, these technologies allow dental professionals in Newmarket and beyond to offer more precise diagnoses and targeted treatment plans.